Category Archives: Belgian Royals

 The Civil Ceremony

 The civil ceremony was held on July 2, 1959, in the Empire Salon of the Royal Palace of Brussels.
-The bride and groom led the procession, which included their immediate families and several invited guests.
+The bride and groom led the procession, which included their immediate families and several guests.
 The brief service was conducted by the Mayor of Brussels, Lucien Cooremans.
-The bride was notable nervous, and at one point, the Dowager Queen Elisabeth stepped forward to comfort her with a kiss and some brief words.
-After the marriage register was signed, the couple emerged from the Palace to begin the procession through the streets of Brussels to the Cathedral of Saint Michael and Saint Gudula for the religious ceremony.
+The bride was notably nervous, and at one point, Dowager Queen Elisabeth stepped forward to comfort her with a kiss and some brief words.
+After the marriage register was signed, the couple emerged from the Royal Palace to begin the procession through the streets of Brussels to the Cathedral of Saint Michael and Saint Gudula for the religious ceremony.
 Albert and Paola traveled in an open car adorned with pink and white roses and were preceded by several regiments of hussars and other military guards.
-The bride and groom waved to the thousands who had lined the route to cheer them on.
+The bride and groom waved to the thousands who lined the route to cheer them on.

 The Religious Ceremony